epfl-lara/stainless/core/src/sphinx/imperative.rst

   a(1) //10

 Stainless simply rewrite arrays using ``update`` operation as the assignment of function arrays using ``updated``.
-This leverages the built-in algorithm for functional array and relies on the elimination procedure for assignments.
+This leverages the built-in algorithm for functional arrays and relies on the elimination procedure for assignments.
 Concretely, it would transform the above on the following equivalent implementation: